 Espressoclass were restructured according to ase guidelines regarding calculator objects to support full compatibility with ase

-A small utility python script based on Atomistic Simulation Environment to generate high-quality images from cif files with symmetry unique atoms colored with different colors:
+A small utility python script based on Atomistic Simulation Environment to generate high-quality images from Crystallographic Information File (CIF) files with symmetry unique atoms colore-mapped with different colors.